 The 8c's have a range of technologies on board that will ensure that they interact with your room in a favorable manner.
 One of these technologies is Boundary Coupled Bass (BCB).

 The 8c's have two high-excursion woofers in the back of their cabinets.
 These woofers operate below 100 Hz only.
 Inspired by the work of the late speaker designer Roy Allison, the 8c is designed to leverage Boundary Coupling.
-Boundary Coupled Bass (BCB) offers three main advantages:
+Boundary Coupled Bass (BCB) offers four main benefits:

-- Increased directivity in the bass, for a good directivity match between the Boundary Coupled Bass and the cardioid midrange, which takes over above 100 Hz.
+❥ Increased directivity in the bass, for a good directivity match between the Boundary Coupled Bass and the Acoustic Cardioid midrange.

 The 8c's have pre-programmed settings that let the 8c's easily adapt to a specific distance between the back of the 8c and the front-wall (in accordance with the professional and scientific literature, we call this wall the front-wall: listener-orientation is the reference, not the speaker's).
-The best results are obtained by placing the 8c’s between 10 and 50 cm from the front wall.
+You get the best results by placing the 8c’s between 10 and 50 cm from the front wall.

-The distance presets in the 8c assume a solid wall.
-Only if the 8c is placed in front of a solid and rigid wall, does Boundary Coupled Bass work exactly as predicted: the 8c’s bass drivers acoustically couple to the front-wall, and the 8c and the wall effectively combine to become one single source.
+The 8c’s bass drivers acoustically couple with the front-wall, and the 8c and the wall effectively combine to become one single sound source.
 This combined 8c/wall-system radiates sound in a phase-coherent hemispherical pattern.
-The preset that corresponds with the actual distance between the back of the 8c and the wall, does two things: 1) it assures that the 8c/wall-system and the cardioid midrange driver in the 8c's front baffle are time-aligned; and 2) it makes sure that the 8c together with the wall has flat frequency response.
+The preset that corresponds with the actual distance between the back of the 8c and the wall, does two things: